VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 author: Beatriz Bordadágua (Lead TA), Joey Mombarg, Philip Mocz, Tryston Raecke
 ---

-# Minilab 1: 1D rotating stellar models
+# Lab 1: 1D rotating stellar models
 ## Introduction

 In the most simple case of a non-rotating single star, the only forces acting on a mass element are pressure and gravity.
 The resulting spherical symmetry implies that the stellar structure equations depend only on one spatial coordinate (mass or radius) and time.
 However, **rotation breaks the spherical symmetry** consequently affecting stellar surface parameters, abundances and even its course of evolution (see e.g. [Palacios 2013](https://doi.org/10.1051/eas/1362007)).
 To properly account for all the effects associated with rotation we need a multidimensional approach to solve the stellar structure equations.
 Today, **we will compute 1D MESA rotating models and compare them with 2D ESTER models** ([Mombarg et al, 2023;](https://doi.org/10.1051/0004-6361/202347454)[ 2024](https://doi.org/10.1051/0004-6361/202348466)).

-MESA includes rotational effects by applying corrections to the equilibrium stellar structure equations to account for the effect of the centrifugal force and by solving two additional equations: the mixing of chemical elements and the angular momentum (AM) transport. **The latter determines the evolution of the angular velocity $(\Omega)$ with time which is what we will focus on this minilab 1.**
+MESA includes rotational effects by applying corrections to the equilibrium stellar structure equations to account for the effect of the centrifugal force and by solving two additional equations: the mixing of chemical elements and the angular momentum (AM) transport. **The latter determines the evolution of the angular velocity $(\Omega)$ with time which is what we will focus on this lab 1.**

 The AM transport is mediated through diffusive and advective processes.
 In MESA, the AM transport is only included by diffusion using the following equation,
 $$